 If your high school doesn’t offer certain advanced classes, taking them at a community college can be a great way to strengthen your transcript.
-If your high school doesn’t offer a lot of or even any AP classes, and you may be concerned that your school's lack of challenging classes will put you behind other students when applying to and starting college.
+If your high school doesn’t offer many or even any AP classes, you may be concerned that your school's lack of challenging classes will put you behind other students when applying to and starting college.

-You may also be particularly strong in a certain subject and want to take an advanced course in it, either because you have taken all your high school’s classes for that subject or they are not challenging enough for you.
-At my high school, each year, several students who had taken AP Calculus as juniors would take Calculus III at the local community college to gain more math skills and better prepare them for college math classes.
+You may also be particularly strong in a certain subject and want to take an advanced course in it, either because you have taken all your high school’s classes in that subject, or they are not challenging enough for you.
+At my high school, each year, several students who had taken AP Calculus as juniors would take Calculus III at the local community college to gain more math skills and be better prepared for college math classes.

 Taking these classes at a community college while you are still in high school can help prepare you for college classes and possibly allow you to skip some introductory classes once you get to college.

-Benefit #2: Help Your College Application Stand Out
+Benefit #2: They Can Help Your College Application Stand Out

 Having college classes on your transcript is a great way to strengthen your transcript and your college applications.
 Your community college classes may be included on your high school transcript, labeled in such a way to show they are college-level classes, or, if not, you can include your community college transcript with your applications.